 You’ll find many of the candies on this list on the shelves at international supermarkets.
 Imported candies satisfy the sweet tooth of those seeking a unique treat.

-Now that you’ve learned a little about importing candy into the U.S., you might be ready to get started or need more information about the top reasons for importing goods.
+Now that you’ve learned a little about importing candy into the U.S., you might be ready to get started or need more information.
 Working with USA Customs Clearance can make the import process simple and easy.
 Our team of Licensed Customs Brokers can help you navigate the candy import process and help manage your shipping and customs clearance needs.

 Are you ready to get started or do you need more information?
 Open the chat box in the bottom right corner and you’ll instantly be in touch with a customs specialist who can get you the information you need right now.